Gendry: Season 8

 Gendry joins Daenerys' army as they camp at Winterfell in anticipation of the White Walkers' attack.
 Gendry is tasked with smithing weapons from dragonglass, capable of killing the wights.
 Reunited with Arya, she bids him create a dual-bladed, dragonglass staff.
 On the eve of the attack, Gendry gives her the weapon and relates his Baratheon heritage to her.
 Arya inquires of his past romantic liaisons, then expresses her desire to lose her virginity, should they die tomorrow, and they make love.
 Gendry survives the Long Night and is legitimised a Baratheon by Daenerys, and given lordship of Storm's End.
 Gendry professes his love to Arya and proposes but Arya declines, not wanting the life of a lady.

 Daenerys wrests control of King's Landing from Cersei Lannister, but burns the populace of the city after they surrender to her.
 Jon tries but fails to dissuade Daenerys from further destruction and ultimately assassinates her.
 With the deaths of Cersei and Daenerys, Westeros is left without a ruler.
 Gendry travels to King's Landing along with Westeros' other nobility to decide the future of the Seven Kingdoms.
-Tyrion proposes that Bran Stark be crowned king.
+Tyrion proposes that all future kings be elected by the lords and ladies of Westeros instead of the crown being handed down from father to son, and he nominates Bran Stark to be crowned king.
 Gendry, as the new lord of Storm's End, approves, along with the other lords, unanimously.